 In derogation from subsection (1) holders of an EU Blue Card are to be granted a permanent settlement permit, if they have been employed in accordance with section 18b (2) [i.e. employed in a manner that would have allowed you to get a Blue Card] for at least 33 months and have paid mandatory or voluntary contributions to the statutory pension insurance scheme (...).
 The period referred to in sentence 1 is reduced to 21 months if the foreigner has a sufficient command [i.e. level B1] of the German language.

 Path to German Citizenship

 To get German Citizenship, it takes 8 years of residence and you must show proficiency of German at B1 level.
-Holding a Blue card counts towards that period.
+Holding it counts towards that period.
 You require passing the German Citizenship test (Einbürgerungstest).

 Appointments for Blue Card

 I'll compile where you can book appointments in different cities in Germany.
 You can usually look up for "city name Ausländerbehörde" to find appointments.

 Hamburg - at the Welcome Center or at your district offices

 If you move to a different apartment in Germany, you have to do an address registration (Anmeldung).
 When you do Anmeldung, they will automatically update the address on your card with a sticker and they will inform the foreigners office.

 Welcome to Germany!
 Maybe try finding an apartment, understand how probation period works in Germany, or find another english speaking job in Germany.